Azure-Samples/sql-database-dotnet-manage-sql-dbs-in-elastic-pool/README.md

 - csharp
 products:
 - azure
-services: Sql
+extensions:
-platforms: dotnet
+- services: Sql
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing SQL databases in elastic pools in C# #

  Azure Storage sample for managing SQL Database -
   - Create a SQL Server with elastic pool and 2 databases
   - Create another database and add it to elastic pool through database update
   - Create one more database and add it to elastic pool through elastic pool update.
   - List and print databases in the elastic pool
   - Remove a database from elastic pool.
   - List and print elastic pool activities
   - List and print elastic pool database activities
   - Add another elastic pool in existing SQL Server.
   - Delete database, elastic pools and SQL Server

 ## Running this Sample ##